ajpsmadureira/microservicedemo/README.md

 # CRM Service

-A REST API for managing customerEntity data in a small shop, built with Spring Boot.
+A REST API for managing lot data in a small shop, built with Spring Boot.

 ## Features